 Face Your Fears

-At Slieve League/Sliabh Liag, these 600m (2,000ft)-high sea cliffs are among the highest in Europe.
-The nervewracking drive up to the carpark, with a sheer drop on one side, is enough of a challenge for most people – but it's worth it for the views from the top.
-Only experienced – and brave – hikers might want to venture to the summit along One Man’s Pass, with its sheer drops and narrow ledges – the reward is far-reaching views as far as the strand at Malin Beg.
+At Slieve League/Sliabh Liag, these 600-meter (2,000-foot)-high sea cliffs are among the highest in Europe.
+The nervewracking drive up to the carpark, with a sheer drop on one side, is enough of a challenge for most people, but it's worth the panic for the views from the top.
+Only experienced and brave hikers might want to venture to the summit along One Man’s Pass, with its sheer drops and narrow ledges.
+The reward is far-reaching views as far as the strand at Malin Beg.
 Or book onto a (seasonal) boat trip from Teelin to see the cliffs from the sea.

 By Yvonne Gordon, AFAR Local Expert